syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Customizing Logarithmic range

-Logarithmic range can be customized using the **range** property of axis which provide options to change the *minimum*, *maximum* and *interval* values.
-By default, nice range will be calculated automatically based on the provided data.
+Logarithmic range can be customized by using the **range** property of axis to change the *minimum*, *maximum* and *interval* values.
+By default, nice range is calculated automatically based on the provided data.

 {% highlight js %}